jfrog/SwampUp2021/SU-113-Jfrog-Artifactory-Essentials/Lab1/README.md

 ## Prerequisites

-A SAAS Instance of JFrog.
-This will be provided as part of your enrollment to the Training class.
+A SaaS Instance of JFrog.
+This will be provided as part of your enrollment to the training class.

-## Fork the Repository

-Step1 - Fork the repository
-Fork this repository - https://github.com/jfrog/SwampUp2021 Fork repo

-Clone the forked repository -- git clone <your git repo path>
-git clone

-Navigate to Lab4 on the forked project on your local box. cd SwampUp2021/SU-113-Jfrog-Artifactory-Essentials/Lab4

 ## Navigating Through the Platform